tdevere/SAAS.API/readme.md

 **Retrieve Users:**

-- Open your browser and navigate to `http://localhost:8080/api/users`.
+- Open your browser and navigate to `http://localhost:5000/swagger/index.html`.
-- You should see a JSON response with the list of users.
+- Try calling the GET method for Users

 ## Development Guidelines